U4 (Hamburg U-Bahn): Projected extensions

-Elbbrücken

-In January 2013, the government of Hamburg decided to build the U4 one more station to Elbbrücken.
-At Elbbrücken, the U4 will have connections to the Hamburg S-Bahn.
-In April 2015, the construction works for the extension of the U4 started.
-The new station at Elbbrücken opened on 7 December 2018.

-Eastern extension from Horner Rennbahn to Dannerallee
+Eastern extension from Horner Rennbahn to Horner Geest

 At Horner Rennbahn, the U4 is planned to branch off of the U2 and continue east under the Manshardtstraße.
-Two new stations are planned along this extension: Stoltenstraße, east of the existing bus stop with the same name, and Dannerallee, west of the bus station with the same name in the area of a local shopping center.
+Two new stations are planned along this extension: Stoltenstraße, east of the existing bus stop with the same name, and Horner Geest, west of the bus station with the same name in the area of a local shopping center.
 Following the two stations, the construction of a two-track storage facility is also planned, which is to be built in such a way as to allow a later extension of the line towards Jenfeld.
-Overall, the extension to Dannerallee is expected to connect the households of around 13,000 people to the metro network.
-By 2030 the Hochbahn expects 13,600 daily passengers on the line.
+Overall, the extension to Horner Geest is expected to connect the households of around 13,000 people to the metro network.
+By 2030, the Hochbahn expects 13,600 daily passengers on the line.

+Elbbrücken-Moldauhafen

+An extension of the line from Elbbrücken to the under-construction Moldauhafen station in the Grasbrook district is planned.
+Construction work will begin in 2027, and the station will open in 2031.